mnvl/mlzoo/README.md

 Simple and clean implementations of machine learning algorithms in Python.
 Written with love for fun and education.

 ## Principles
-* one notebook -- one algorithm,
+1. one notebook -- one algorithm,
-* each notebook should be self contained,
+2. each notebook should be self contained,
-* implementations should be as straightforward as possible.
+3. implementations should be as straightforward and easy to read as possible.

 ## License